MercersKitchen/Sandbox-Music-Player-Project-P4/README.md

   - [] design buttons in order, illustrate how stop designs rest: stop, pause, play, fast forward, next, loop (shapes in fast forward and next illustrate what actually happens)
 - [] Pseudocode all buttons
 - [] drawing 2D buttons anywhere on the canvas (do activity of put a dot on the page and fold to find the ratio of dimensions)
+  - [] all shapes do not have to start at one coordinate (like in CS20 - CS30)
   - [] naming variables in camelCase | variables are how the computer draws the shapes after first principals are worked out
   - [] initializing or declare
   - [] populate based on display variables (identifying the pixels being used)